pau-amaro-seoane/beamer-theme-weiming/README.md

 # beamerthemeweiming

 A clean, high-clarity Beamer template named after Wèimíng Hú (未名湖) — the "Unnamed Lake" at Peking University.
-Designed specifically for astrophysics, gravitational-wave physics, and any presentation requiring graceful handling of large plots, media embeds, and dense academic citations.
+Designed specifically for any presentation requiring handling of large plots, media embeds, and citations.

 ---